choufractal/choufractal.github.io/research.md

 ## Current

 For Sonos Voice Control, we consider the problem of automatic speech recognition on the edge, e.g. on small devices typical of IoT applications, with privacy in mind.
 I filed 3 patents currently under review.
 We also released several open evaluation datasets for spoken language understanding and keyword spotting that have now become standard benchmarks in the field.
-I have worked on several topics: fairness in speech technologies, speech-to-text systems, language modeling, keyword spotting, natural language understanding, etc. Over the years, I maintained a strong interest in the scientific questions raised when assessing the performance of a machine learning model in realistic conditions.
+I have worked on several topics: fairness in speech technologies, speech-to-text systems, language modeling, LLM fine-tuning, keyword spotting, natural language understanding, etc. Over the years, I maintained a strong interest in the scientific questions raised when assessing the performance of a machine learning model in realistic conditions.

 <dl>